rmathew/CUSS/doc/cup.md

 also allows directly reading and writing half-words (16 bits) and bytes (8 bits) for convenience.

+Note that an instruction in CUP might take more than one cycle to execute even when all the data is readily available in registers (e.g. the multiplication and division instructions).
+Note also that CUP does not use delay slots and an instruction might stall waiting for data to be written from a previous instruction.
+These characterisitcs are different from some stricter RISC CPUs.

 ## Registers

 CUP provides access to 32 general-purpose 32-bit integer registers.
 These are